 Our five very different village parishes lie between the Northamptonshire towns of Wellingborough and Kettering, in the Wellingborough Deanery.

 In the 1960’s, the three Churches of All Saints’ Great Harrowden, St Mary’s Little Harrowden and St Mary’s Orlingbury were joined under one rector.
 In 2005, All Saints’ Church Pytchley and St Peter’s Church Isham joined the group.
 The Vicarage is situated in Little Harrowden.

 This is a rural area and the villages are mostly surrounded by farmland, although Great Harrowden includes a housing estate on the edge of Wellingborough.
 There are a few small companies, but no major employers.
 A number of people work wholly or partly from home.
-Only Isham has a shop, and Orlingbury has a coffee shop, but the villages share 4 pubs between them!
+Orlingbury has a wonderful coffee shop, and the villages also share 4 pubs and a club between them, as well as three cricket clubs!

 Isham and Pytchley have Church of England primary schools, and Little Harrowden has a primary school with strong links to the Church.
 All the schools have good OFSTED reports and the Rector takes services at all 3 schools.

-Much work has been done to bring the parishes together into a benefice that works well and provides mutual support.
+Much work has been done to bring the parishes together to provide mutual support.
 All the parishes are committed to making the group work and appreciate the benefits of sharing services and activities with other congregations.

 - Administration: we share a part time administrator, who is based at the Vicarage and assists the Rector with benefice administration, arranging services, completing returns and producing our newsletters.
 There is a benefice photocopier based at the Vicarage.

-- We worship as a benefice on the third Sunday each month when the congregations come together for a shared Benefice Communion service, which is rotated round the Churches.
+- We worship as a benefice on the third Sunday each month when the congregations come together for a shared Communion service, which is rotated round the Churches.

-- We hold shared benefice services to celebrate special festivals e.g. Ascension Day, Ash Wednesday and Advent, and Orlingbury and Pytchley hold an annual service for Pets.
+- We hold shared services to celebrate special festivals e.g. Ascension Day, Ash Wednesday and Advent, and Orlingbury and Pytchley hold an annual service for Pets.

 - Bible Study Groups: there is a Group which meets monthly in Orlingbury.

 - Lent Groups: each year there are study groups during Lent.